jonkrohn/ML-foundations/README.md

 ### Where and When

-This repository is home to the code that accompanies Jon Krohn's *Machine Learning Foundations* series of tutorials.
-From May 2020 through September 2020, these tutorials were rolled out as eight 3.5-hour-long [live online trainings in the O'Reilly learning platform](https://www.oreilly.com/search/?query=machine%20learning%20foundations&formats=live%20online%20training&sort=relevance).
-Separately, the content is being rolled out as free, professionally-edited videos via Jon Krohn's [*ML Foundations* YouTube playlist](https://www.youtube.com/playlist?list=PLRDl2inPrWQW1QSWhBU0ki-jq_uElkh2a).
+This repository is home to the code that accompanies Jon Krohn's *Machine Learning Foundations* series of tutorials, which were initially offered as eight 3.5-hour-long [live online trainings in the O'Reilly learning platform](https://www.oreilly.com/search/?query=machine%20learning%20foundations&formats=live%20online%20training&sort=relevance) from May 2020 through September 2020.
+The content is now being rolled out via several different platforms to suit whatever your preferred mode of learning is:

+* Free **YouTube** videos on Jon Krohn's [*ML Foundations* YouTube playlist](https://www.youtube.com/playlist?list=PLRDl2inPrWQW1QSWhBU0ki-jq_uElkh2a)
+* **Udemy** courses (the [first one](https://www.udemy.com/course/machine-learning-data-science-foundations-masterclass/) is two hours long and free)
+* Live and on-demand trainings in the **Open Data Science Conference [AI+ Platform]**(https://aiplus.odsc.com) (starting Nov 2020)
+* Video courses and another round of live trainings in **[O'Reilly](https://learning.oreilly.com)** (early 2021)

-To stay informed of future live trainings and new video releases consider:
+To stay informed of future live training sessions and new video releases consider:

 * Signing up for Jon Krohn's [email newsletter via his homepage](https://www.jonkrohn.com/)
 * Or, remembering to check for updates on his [talks page](https://www.jonkrohn.com/talks)